isan26/blitz-core/README.md

 export default TestComponent
 ```

-Now that we have ready our basic component pool, let's create the behaviour pool
+Now that we have ready our basic component pool, let's create the action pool

-1. Create a folder named `behaviours` on `src` folder
+1. Create a folder named `actions` on `src` folder
 1. Create a file `index.js` inside this folder
 1. Create a file `textGenerator.js` inside this folder
 1. Paste the code above into the respective files.

 ```
 // Paste into index.js